-Choose this option if you want the Wizard to burn the archive to CD or DVD.
-You will be prompted to choose a CD or DVD RW drive.
+Choose this option if you want the Wizard to burn the archive to CD/DVD/BD.
+You will be prompted to choose a drive.

 9. Select an external USB drive as a backup destination.

 10. Edit the archive name if necessary.